-This Plan is managed by the Committee, with full authority to manage and construe it, by having, among others, the authority necessary to:
+This Plan is managed by the People and Compensation (the "Committee"), which has full authority to manage and construe it, having, among others, the authority necessary to:

-- (i) approve the Programs provided for in this Plan, as well as its corresponding regulations; - (ii) decide on any and all measures connected to the management of this Plan, and to construe and apply the general rules provided for herein; - (iii) select, among the persons eligible to participate in this Plan, those who will participate in it in a certain fiscal year or set forth the criteria for their determination; - (iv) determine the number of Restricted Shares to be granted to each Participant, subject to the quantitative limit provided for in Clause 7 of the plan;

-- (v) approve the Agreement to be entered into between the Company and each of the Participants; - (vi) amend the Program provisions as necessary towards the management of this Plan, as well as to meet Company interests, as long as (a) such amendments do not violate the provisions of this Plan or of the Programs; or (b) Participants' rights arising from or related to this Plan are not harmed.
-This limitation excludes any adaptations that the Committee might perform in consequence of changes implemented in the law in force; - (vii) review exceptional cases arising from or related to this Plan; and - (viii) settle questions regarding the interpretation of the general rules set forth in this Plan and to address omitted cases.
+- (i) approve the Programs set forth in this Plan, as well as their corresponding regulations; - (ii) decide on every and any measures related to the management of this Plan, and construe and apply the general rules set forth herein; - (iii) select, among the persons eligible to take part in this Plan, those who will take part in it in a certain fiscal year or set forth the criteria for their determination; - (iv) determine the number of Restricted Shares to be granted to each Participant, subject to the quantitative limit provided for in Clause 7 of the plan; - (v) approve the Agreement to be entered into between the Company and each of the Participants; - (vi) amend the Program provisions as required for the management of this Plan, as well as to meet the Company's interests, as long as (a) such amendments do not breach the provisions of this Plan or of the Programs; or (b) Participants' rights arising from or related to this Plan are not harmed.
+This limitation excludes any adaptations that the Committee might perform in consequence of changes implemented in the law in force; - (vii) examine exceptional cases arising from or related to this Plan; and - (viii) settle questions on the interpretation of the general rules set forth in this Plan and handle the omitted cases.